jejacks0n/teaspoon/README.md

 rails generate teabag:install
 ```

-## Quickstart
+## Quick Start

-1. Create A new rails app
+1. Create a new Rails app
-2. Install teabag and bootstrap with the generator (as described above)
+2. Install Teabag and bootstrap it with the generator (`rails g teabag:install`)
 3. Write your first spec (explained in a sec)
 4. Run the test suite
 5. red. green. refactor.

 ### Writing your first spec

-The install generator will bootstrap you with a `spec/javascripts` directory.
-Teabag will automatically pick up any specs written in that folder that are named `[classname]_spec.js` (or .js.coffee/.coffee).
+The install generator will create a `spec/javascripts` directory for you.
+Teabag will automatically pick up any specs written in that folder named `[classname]_spec.(js|coffee|js.coffee)`.

-Here we're going to write the spec in CoffeeScript using [Jasmine](#jasmine), the default option, though Teabag also supports [Mocha](#mocha).

-Open a file `spec/javascripts/calculator_spec.coffee` in your favorite editor.
+Let's write a basic class and spec in CoffeeScript using Jasmine (though you could just as easily use vanilla Javascript and/or Mocha).
+Create `spec/javascripts/calculator_spec.coffee` and put this in it:

 ```coffeescript
 #= require calculator